zsemersky/Semerskyetal_2026/README.md

 ./scripts/efine_metal_pdb.R data/Fe_Ni_Enzyme_Master_List.xlsx demo4_output.xlsx
 ```
 The output is a .xlsx workbook with two tabs, one for Ni enzymes and one for Fe enzymes.

+## Instructions for use on your own data
+The format of each script is listed below.
+Input files much match the expected format of the demo files
+Required columns for input.xlsx for `refine_metal_pdb.R`:
+- Metal
+- Uniprot
+- EC_numbers
+For `filter_HK_motif.R`:
+- Input must be in FASTA format
+- All sequences must be aligned